bl1231/bilbomd-ui/README.md

 I haven't played with this much.
 I do most linting in VSCode

-### `npm run preview`

-Locally preview the production build.
-Do not use this as a production server as it's not designed for it.

-### `npm run optimize`

-Pre-bundle dependencies.

 ## Deploy production

 The production instance is served from an `ngnix` [Docker container](https://hub.docker.com/_/nginx).
 Have a look at the `Dockerfile` for details of the docker build.
 The entire production ecosystem is deployed as a single Docker compose setup.
 Details are in the [bilbomd](https://github.com/bl1231/bilbomd) repo.

 ## NERSC Notes

-When deployed to NERSC/SPIN it is not possible to develop the frontend with a simple `npm run dev`.
-But we can expose a loadbalancing port from the Rancher K8 control plane and then use SSH tunnels.
+When deployed to NERSC/SPIN it is not possible to develop the frontend with a simple `npm run dev` unless you forward the backend proxy.
+We can expose a loadbalancing port from the Rancher K8 control plane and then use SSH tunnels.

 ```bash
 ssh -L 5432:backend-loadbalancer.bilbomd.development.svc.spin.nersc.org:5432 perlmutter
 ```

-Then make sure the proxy settings in `vite.config.ts` point to `localhost:5432` instead of `localhost:3501`
+Make sure the proxy settings in `vite.config.ts` point to `localhost:5432` (SPIN) instead of `localhost:3501` (local Docker)

+Then you should be able to start a local development instance of `bilbomd-ui` with `npm run dev` and point your browser to `localhost:3002` and you should be connected to the development backend service running on SPIN.

 ## Authors